stephband/slide-show/README.md

 <script type="module" src="./path/to/slide-show/build/element.js"></script>
 ```

 This registers the `<slide-show>` custom element.
+You should also include `build/element.css`,

-You may also include `build/element.css`, which provides minimal fallback style for
+which provides minimal fallback style for the element before it is registered, or for those
-the element before it is registered, or for those times when JS fails completely:
+times when JS fails completely:

 ```html
 <link rel="stylesheet" src="./path/to/slide-show/build/element.css"></link>